The Anatomy of a Scandal: What Happens Next with Sean 'Puff Daddy' Combs and His Ties to the Democrats?

 For a couple of reasons:

 First, this seems to be a story with nice, long legs that even Tina Turner would envy.
-There’s sex, celebrities, wild parties, debauchery, baby oil(!), and more — the bad boy of Bad Boy Records acted very badly, indeed.
+There’s sex, celebrities, wild parties, debauchery, baby oil(!), and more — the bad boy of Bad Boy Records was very bad, indeed.
 Plus, Combs seems to have (stupidly) videotaped much of it.
 This is gonna be in the news cycle for a while.
 Might as well buckle up and enjoy the ride.

 Second, Sean Combs was considered a “celebrity in good standing” because he was closely aligned with the Democratic Party.
-Kamala Harris has warmly Tweeted to him, thanking Combs for hosting her town hall event.
-(No word if Kamala later attended his “freak off” after-party celebrations.)
+Kamala Harris has warmly tweeted to him, thanking Combs for hosting her town hall event.
+(No word on whether Kamala later attended his “freak off” after-party celebrations.)
 FOX News has also detailed Combs’ intimate ties to Hillary Clinton, Barack Obama, New York City Mayor Eric Adams, and other prominent Democrats.
 For decades, Combs has supported liberal causes, including the MTV-affiliated “Rock the Vote” and launched 2004’s “Vote or Die” campaign.
 He’s had particularly close ties to black Democrats, especially the Obamas.
 Combs endorsed Joe Biden in 2020 and said “white men like Trump need to be banished” during a radio interview.

 So, this won’t just be a sex scandal.
 Before it’s over, it’ll be a political scandal, too.